-For the last few years, I’ve enjoyed reading the posts of several bloggers who are trying to read 52 books in 52 weeks.
+For quite a few years, I’ve enjoyed reading the posts of several bloggers who are trying to read 52 books in 52 weeks.
 I’ve also wanted to find a good way for me to keep track of the books I’ve read.
 And it gives me a good reading target to shoot for.

-Last year, I read 53 books, just topping the goal.
-Or, more accurately, I listed 53 books that I read.
+Last year, I read 59 books.
+Or, more accurately, I listed 59 books that I read.
 I “read” many business books in the form of getAbstract summaries and I don’t list books that might reveal certain things I might (or might not) be working on.

 I’ve enjoyed doing this challenge every year and hope you find the list useful.
 And I encourage you to take the challenge yourself.